The Caveat of Truth-Seeking:

 “Criticize crony-capitalistic influences.
 There’s enough legitimate material there.
 Try to avoid conspiracy theories that will make it harder to be taken seriously and create viable, positive change.
 If you aren’t sure where something stands, ask more questions.”

 I don’t like to give advice, so view this as my philosophy when it comes to truth-seeking.
 And if it resonates with you, great.
 If it doesn’t, well there’s that too.
-But here goes an explanation:
+I’m not everyone’s cup of team (but I’m someone’s 5Am shot of Vodka ;) ) Okay, here goes an explanation:

 When it comes to truth-seeking, be careful what hill you choose to die on.
 In order to create real positive change, you still, in some capacity, need to be a part of the system you desire to change.
 That’s why it is important to not stray too far down a rabbit hole or alienate too many people.
 You will have a much tougher time accomplishing real change.
 In fact, if I was an industry stakeholder and wanted to throw off my critics, I’d feed them colorful conspiracy theories about my industry.
 Smart critics wouldn’t fall for it, but I’m confident enough critics would (especially the most vocal ones) due to high emotions, internal biases and a sense of action-hero excitement.
 Then I’d feel more comfortable and secure that my loudest critics were chasing decoys or proof that doesn’t exist and will end up looking like fools.
 In the meantime, no one makes me change (like, really change), and I continue doing what I’m doing.